Transfer in Ballroom Dance:

 Principles for Transfer of Learning

-Some basic principles, including principles for dance-rotations and for other types of movements, will help dancers (especially leaders, but also followers) transfer what they learn from one dance to another.
+Some basic principles, including principles for skillfully doing rotations (of 180°, 360°,...) and other types of movements, will help dancers (especially leaders, but also followers) transfer what they learn from one dance to another.
 This is consistent with research-based principles for transfer of learning, such as using Conditional Knowledge & Organized Knowledge and much more.
 Here are some useful principles:

 • Basic principles of rotation — it's easier and more “natural” to begin turning left when stepping forward on your left foot or backward on right foot, and begin turning right when stepping backward on left foot or forward on right foot — can be used in all dances.
 And students can learn special techniques (pivots, step-behinds,...) for other kinds of rotations in turns or semi-turns.